xpmethod/xpmethod.github.io/lab-culture.md

+## Lab Culture

+Our lab aims for a conscious and engaged environment that is cognizant of dynamics of gender, race, and power are vertices of encounter in academia.
+We are also aware of how insider/outsider and positionality inform behavior.

 ## Best Practices

-Our lab strives to create an inclusive environment.
-Gender, race, and power remain vertices of encounter in academia.
-Aware of this, we ask that you be mindful of:
+With these concerns in mind, we actively promote the following best practices:

-1. Architectures of power.
-Be mindful of the room’s physical arrangement.
+1. Architectures of power-- being mindful of the room’s physical arrangement.
 At the beginning of lab, long tables should be broken down into smaller islands of activity.
-Locations of power, like the lectern and should be systematically ceeded and inverted.
+Locations of power, such as the lectern, should be systematically ceeded and inverted.

-2. Polyglossia.
-Moderate your voice.
+2. Polyglossia-- moderate your voice.
 For every word spoken make sure a mutliplicity of words are spoken by someone else.

 3. Avoid over-explaining.
 There are plenty of structured learning.
 We want to